mb21/qua-kit/libs/hs/luci-connect/README.md

 Run `stack install --flag luci-connect:luci-test` and then `luci-test` to see command-line options.
 Use it to test another implementation of Luci protocol.

-### adding-numbers-service
+### example services

-Adding-numbers-service is a simple example service that adds two numbers and returns result.
+The project contains serval simple example services.
-Run `stack install --flag luci-connect:examples` and then `adding-numbers-service` to register it in Luci.
+Run `stack install --flag luci-connect:examples` and then call one of the services to register it in Luci.
 This service is useful for checking if Luci is functional and also can be used as a service template.

 ## Luci reference